kmcd/codecast/01_command_line/script.md

   And, of course, you can take text from one file, do something to it, and put it into another file:
        $ cat pl.txt | tr "[:upper:]" "[:lower:]" | tr "z" "Z" > plz.txt
        productively laZy
   Here is a more practical example.
-Suppose I have a large Java project with a bunch of classes that are “helpers” for other classes, and follow a naming convention of Class Helper, for the class it is helping.
+Suppose I have a large Java project with a bunch of classes that are "helpers" for other classes, and follow a naming convention of Class Helper, for the class it is helping.
 I want to find them all, even though they are scattered all over my project:
   $ find . -name *Helper.java
   And my army of trained minions dutifully responds:
          ./src/java/org/sample/domain/DomainHelper.java